 The radio spot reads as follows:

-Hey everyone this is Amber Sides with the Sandhills Cattle Association with your update of the Sandhills Cattle News.
+Hey everyone, this is Amber Sides with the Sandhills Cattle Association, and this is your weekly update of the Sandhills Cattle News.

-That’s all for this week, this is Amber Sides with the Sandhills Cattle Association with your update of the Sandhills Cattle News!
+That's all for this week.
+This is Amber Sides with the Sandhills Cattle Association with your weekly update of the Sandhills Cattle News.